awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

    To start the migration from the DB instance:

-   1. In the navigation pane, choose **Instances**, and then select the MySQL DB instance\.
+   1. In the navigation pane, choose **Databases**, and then select the MySQL DB instance\.

    1. For **Actions**, choose **Migrate latest snapshot**\.